pastram-i/plex-trueshuffle/README.md

 # WIP

 Allows users to create an off platform queue of Episodes.
-This queue will:
+This queue will -

  - Be created from shows in playlists
  	- Personally I create a playlist on each server